davidmalcolm/gcc-newbies-guide/index.rst

 * The ``gcc`` binary is actually a relatively small "driver" program, which parses some command-line options, and then invokes one or more other programs to do the real work.
-If compiling a C source file, this will be ``cc1`` (the C compiler), then ``as`` (the assembler), then the linker.

-  Given that, how do we debug the C compiler?
-The easier way is:
-  TODO:
-    * ``-wrapper gdb,--args``

-  TODO:
-    howto: stepping through the compiler, stepping through a pass
+See the notes in :ref:`debugging` for an explanation of how to debug.

 TODO
 ----